Brașov Synagogue: Description

-The 657 m2 synagogue is built in a three-nave Neo-Gothic style with Moorish elements.
+The 657 m2 synagogue is built in a three-nave Gothic Revival style with Moorish Revival elements.
 Stained-glass windows show the coat of arms of 32 Israeli settlements.
 The facade's windows emit sunlight, and the top of the roof represents the stone tablet of the Ten Commandments.
 Memorial plaques in the lobby list the names of the presidents of the Jewish community and the Jews from Brasov who died during World War II.
 The main nave is separated by rows of columns from the aisles; these pillars have balconies where women can sit.
 The synagogue is open Monday through Friday; an entrance fee is required.

 The building complex, at 27 Orava House, includes a community headquarters, kosher restaurant, medical office, and aid organization.